 Build collaborative leadership skills

 Honors students are likely to become leaders in their workplaces, local governments, places of worship and volunteer organizations.
 This program is designed to help students step into those roles with a strong, values-based skillset.
 Developed from the Social Change Model of Leadership and using the Benedictine values as their backdrop, the learning goals promote inclusivity, respect for differing viewpoints and the importance of working toward the common good.
-Because the cohort of students includes individuals with wide-ranging intellectual interests and areas of study, the program provides multiple opportunities for students to learn from and work with people of diverse backgrounds and perspectives.

 Experience Liberal Arts in action